 The time got away from me, and it got dark outside.
 I always bring the hummingbird feeders in before it gets dark each night.
 But I was distracted and didn’t realize it was dark already.

 A strange sound caught my attention.
 That sounds like the hummingbird feeder.
-I glanced up and looked over to where the hummingbird feeder hangs outside.
+I glanced up and looked over to where the hummingbird feeder hangs outside. (we don’t have blinds or window coverings so you can see straight out)

 Something was definitely going at the hummingbird feeder … I could hear the feeder swaying around.